Harshbhagat22/7-Days-Training-Workshop-On-Python/README.md

 # Python Training Workshop: 7-Day Intensive Session

 Welcome to the **Python Training Workshop**!
 This 7-day workshop is designed to provide you with a comprehensive introduction to Python, covering its core concepts and real-world applications.
-The workshop starts **tomorrow** and promises to be an engaging and interactive learning experience for all participants.
+The workshop promises to be an engaging and interactive learning experience for all participants.

 ## Workshop Details
 - **Duration**: 7 Days
-- **Start Date**: 13-12-2024
+- **Start Date**: 13-12-2024 To 21-12-2024
-- **Format**: Offline Sessions
+- **Format**: Offline Mode
-- **Instructor**: ?
+- **Instructor**: [name to be announced]

 ## What You'll Learn
 Over the course of 7 days, you'll gain hands-on experience in: